glbala87/ELLA_tool/README.md

 </div>

-*ella* is an analysis tool for interpretation of genetic variants, see http://allel.es for more information.
+ELLA is an analysis tool for interpretation of genetic variants, see http://allel.es for more information.

 Most functionality is baked into a Makefile, run `make help` to see a quick overview of available commands.